kragen/cuerda/README.md

 has a pointer to its parent, and each parent knows the total number of bytes of text in each child’s subtree.
 There are two types of leaf
 nodes: those that contain literal bytes in memory and those that lazily load data from an open file or area of memory.

+A range consists of the attached metadata and two marks, internal objects that do not escape the cuerda API.

-Each leaf node has an array of pointers to the marks in that leaf node; each mark has a pointer to its leaf node, a byte offset within that leaf node, a type tag, and a pointer to some arbitrary application-specific
+Each leaf node
+has an array of pointers to the marks in that leaf node; each mark has a pointer to its leaf node, a byte offset within that leaf node, a type tag, and a pointer to some arbitrary application-specific